 Once the bags were filled, I simply tied the ribbon on the top to secure the herbs inside.

 Placing one little herb filled sachet in each drawer and closet shelf makes everything smell wonderful.
 Every so often a little squeeze and shake of the sachet will freshen it to release more of its natural scents.

-So for less than $10, I made several sachets to place in all the dressers and closets, that are all natural and have a wonderful scent.
+I made several sachets to place in all the dressers and closets.
+They are all natural and have a wonderful scent.
 They really are the best smelling sachets!